SolidPXL/pxl_imp_imgconvolution/README.md

 sys        0m0.322s
 ```

-Noteworthy here is again that there is a turning point where for smaller images the data copy speed is taking longer than the performance benefit gained of paralelism. it is clear that for smaller imagaes that are smaller than 0.5MP the CPU version actually performs faster.
+Noteworthy here is again that there is a turning point where for smaller images the data copy speed is taking longer than the performance benefit gained of paralelism.
+While the turning point has shifted drastictly it is still clear that for smaller images that are smaller than 0.8MP the CPU version actually performs faster.

 ### Output